Twilio (TWLO) Received its Third Buy in a Row

-After Morgan Stanley and KeyBanc gave Twilio (NYSE: TWLO) a Buy rating last month, the company received another Buy, this time from Rosenblatt Securities.
-Analyst Ryan Koontz maintained a Buy rating on Twilio today and set a price target of $140.00.
+After Morgan Stanley and KeyBanc gave Twilio (NYSE: TWLO) a Buy rating last month, the company received another Buy, this time from Merrill Lynch.
+Analyst Nikolay Beliov reiterated a Buy rating on Twilio today and set a price target of $150.00.
 The company’s shares closed last Monday at $127.15.

-According to TipRanks.com, Koontz is a 5-star analyst with an average return of 25.0% and a 73.3% success rate.
-Koontz covers the Consumer Goods sector, focusing on stocks such as CommScope Holding, Lumentum Holdings, and Juniper Networks.

-Twilio has an analyst consensus of Strong Buy, with a price target consensus of $140.25, a 5.5% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Twilio with a $142.55 average price target, a 7.2% upside from current levels.
 In a report issued on January 31, Cowen & Co. also initiated coverage with a Buy rating on the stock with a $150.00 price target.

 See today’s analyst top recommended stocks >>